Supercolony-net/openbrush-contracts/doc/src/examples/README.md

   contract and modifiers.
-* [TimelockController](timelock-controller.md) shows how you can use the implementation of [timelock-controller](https://github.com/Supercolony-net/openbrush-contracts/tree/main/contracts/governance/timelock-controller) to execute some transaction with some delay via governance.
+* [TimelockController](timelock-controller.md) shows how you can use the implementation of [timelock-controller](https://github.com/Supercolony-net/openbrush-contracts/tree/main/contracts/governance/timelock-controller) to execute a transaction with some delay via governance.
 * [PaymentSplitter](payment-splitter.md) shows how you can use the implementation of [payment-splitter](https://github.com/Supercolony-net/openbrush-contracts/tree/main/contracts/finance/payment-splitter) to split received native tokens between participants of the contract.